Do you know that different types of credit card transactions, other than withdrawing cash from ATMs, qualify as cash advances?

 Where can I find the cash advance fees and charges?

-You can usually find these details in the fine print of the product disclosure statement or terms and conditions.
-If you’re still unsure, contact your credit card issuer to confirm what these rates are before applying or performing any cash advances.
+Most credit card issuers will charge both a cash advance fee and cash advance interest rate on any of the transactions listed above.
+If you want to know what you’ll be charged, you can usually find these details in the product disclosure statement or terms and conditions under “fees and charges”.
+If you’re still unsure, If you’re still unsure, contact your credit card issuer to confirm what rates and fees apply before choosing a credit card or performing any cash advances.

 If you plan on using your credit card for cash advances, pay attention to the following: